DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 The ``#<`` and ``#>`` notation is valid in meta blueprints, so you can, for example, store the dig blueprints for all the levels of your fortress in different sheets in a spreadsheet, and then use a meta blueprint to designate your entire fortress for digging at once.
-For example, say you have a spreadsheet with the following layout:
+For example, say you have a .xlsx spreadsheet with the following layout:

 =============  ========